 If your adviser has gone bust and you’ve lost money because of their negligence, you might be able to get something back through the Financial Services Compensation Scheme.
 Check your rights for mis-sold mortgages, pensions, insurance and other investments and find out when and how to make a claim.

-The Financial Services Compensation Scheme can pay compensation up to certain limits if you lose money when a bank, building society, insurance company or financial adviser goes bust.
+The Financial Services Compensation Scheme can pay compensation up to certain limits if you lose money when a:

 It also looks at cases where you have been sold the wrong kind of product and lost money, and the person or company that gave you the advice has gone out of business.